iterate-ch/docs/CLI/index.md

 # Known Issues

-## Slow execution due to low entropy in /dev/random
+## Slow Execution due to low Entropy in /dev/random

 As a workaround run `haveged`, a service to generate random numbers and feed Linux random device.

-# Thirdparty References
+# Third-Party References

 - [Using Cyberduck and duck CLI to access Oracle Cloud Infrastructure Classic Storage](https://medium.com/oracledevs/using-cyberduck-and-duck-cli-to-access-oracle-cloud-infrastructure-classic-storage-edfeb04c82c4)